smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_GAME_CONTENT.txt

 ----------------------
 --- UPDATE LOG ---
 ----------------------
+- 8.00 -
+        • New Command -->	EdgeBoundarySimpleFuse to fuse (without Projection) an Open Edge Boundary loop ( V Norm data is kept from BG Mesh of set Self if mouse over empty area in viewport).
+        • New Command --> 	SplitUDIMtoMesh to separate a mesh based on UDIM Polygons layout.
+It create New Mesh Layers, using target Mesh Name + PrefixName + UDIM ID from current selected Mesh.
+        • Bugfixes on EdgeBoundaryProjectToBGnFuse to support Self Project onto same mesh.
+Also hiding other meshes for TransferVNData automatically
+        • Transfer VNorm from BG Mesh now have an option to "Lock" edited component when the command is used.
+Toggle is set to off by default.
+It is located in the GC Options under Modo Preferences Window.
+        • Layout change in right click Context Menus to add more options and commands.

 - 7.50 -
         • New smo.GC.UDIMtoMaterial command to convert a Unique Material assignation to a set of Multiple Materials tag, for easy export of UDIM ready Meshes (created via Substance Painter for instance) to Unity Engine.
         • This command use this argument setup: